In this blog post we will learn about Geography Data Type.

 Geography Data Type

-New to SQL Server 2008 are the spatial data types called Geography and Geometry.
+New to SQL Server 2008 are the spatial data types, called Geography and Geometry.
 The Geography data type can store information for areas and points on the earth.
 It also provides a built-in function to calculate distance and overlaps with other locations.
 This data type stores and handles calculations based on round-earth (or ellipsoidal) data, which relates to coordinate systems such as GPS and longitude-latitude.

 If you were to ask this table in a query what the longitude-latitude difference between Seattle and Boston is, it would have no idea.
 To the query, these are just arbitrary flat data values in a table.
 In order to turn each pair of numbers into a meaningful geographical point, we would have to extract this data into a custom application outside of SQL Server (e.g., into a C# application) and then run calculations using the customized app.

-In other words, the true ellipsoidal nature of this geographical data wasn’t stored in the database prior to SQL Server 2008.
+In other words, the true ellipsoidal nature of this geographic data wasn’t stored in the database prior to SQL Server 2008.
 The database couldn’t have differentiated our sample longitude-latitude data above from any other kind of information in the database.
 Now, thanks to SQL Server 2008, you no longer need a separate custom application, because both of these pieces of data can be stored in one Geography field.
 As well, the Geography type makes available all the built-in functionality, to perform calculations involving round-earth data, which would have been contained in a custom app.

 Storing Latitude and Longitude

-Prior to SQL Server 2008, two float or decimal fields would be used to house latitude and longitude.
+Prior to SQL Server 2008, float or decimal fields would be used to house latitude and longitude.
 Now you can store these, as well as other geospatial data, in one Geography field.

 Let’s start by adding latitude and longitude fields and populate these fields using the values based on the code below: